RahimAbbas55/React-Quiz-Application/README.md

 -> There is a progress bar that shows you progression along with your acquired score out of total score.

+-> This project is built totally using the "**useReducer** & **useEffect**" hook.
+Use Reducer is used for efficient state management and useEffect is used for making API calls.
+You can find the related documentation here.
+[React Hooks](https://legacy.reactjs.org/docs/hooks-reference.html)

 # Project Images:

 ### Homepage: